triple000-it/tml-collection/README.md

-# TML Collect - DJ Card Collection App - Tomorrowland DJ Card Collection App
+# TML Collections - DJ Card Collection App - Tomorrowland DJ Card Collection App

 A premium, modern collectible card app focused on DJs who have played at Tomorrowland.
 Built with Next.js 15, Supabase, and Capacitor.js for a seamless cross-platform experience with a stunning dark Tomorrowland aesthetic.